ailinca/Definitorium/README.md

 ##### Error Handling #####

-Man I hate it when bogus happens.
+Man, I hate it when bogus happens.
 But sometimes it does.
 And we can't stop it.
 Period.
 What we can do is be aware of it, keep calm and don't throw pianos out through the window.

-If something bad happens, let's say the server is down because of a hurracane or you selected a bunch of letters with no meaning because you wanted to #hackthesystem or simply no definitions were found.... **We will tell you!** You won't be left hanging, not knowing anything, looking at a blank screen, contemplating the futility of existence.
+If something bad happens, let's say the server is down because of a hurricane or you selected a bunch of letters with no meaning because you wanted to _#hackthesystem_ or simply no definitions were found.... **We will tell you!** You won't be left hanging, not knowing anything, looking at a blank screen, contemplating the futility of existence.
 We care about you.

 ### Details ###